 Cable car tickets (if you are passionate about mountains) can be from little as 12 CHF to whooping 100 CHF.

-Meal in a good restaurant: be prepared to spend at least 30 CHF for one person.
+A meal in a good restaurant will cost at least 30 CHF for one person.

-Any other social or sport activity like yoga, dance classes, rock climbing, language school can be from 100 to 300 CHF.
-I pay 300 CHF a month for the german classes.
+Social or sports activities like yoga, dance classes, rock climbing, language school can be from 100 to 300 CHF.
+I pay 300 CHF/ month for the German courses.

 Children can get pretty expensive in Switzerland.
-Usually women get here very short maternity leave and country pays almost nothing to you.
-You have to pay for your kindergarten yourself and that can be 2000-2500 CHF a month.
-Of course, there are different kindergartens, different cities, different systems, but if you move to Switzerland with your little kids or plan to have kids, investigate this matter as much as you can, because you may get surprised by all the additional costs for your whole family.
+Usually, women get here very short maternity leave, and the country pays almost nothing to you.
+You have to pay for your kindergarten yourself, and that can be 2,000-2,500 CHF a month.

-I love that Swiss people have a very strong cultural identity and love their country (I have nowhere in my life saw so many national flags like in Switzerland).
+I love that Swiss people have a powerful cultural identity and love their country (I have nowhere in my life saw so many national flags like in Switzerland).
 It is clean, safe, have pristine nature, it is a great place to be.

-If you have any more questions about the costs of living in Switzerland, please let me know, I will do my best to help you!
+If you have any more questions about the cost of living in Switzerland and settling here, please let me know, I will do my best to help you!